-When we talk about what is hypnosis, we often tend to be either talking about: the relaxed, focused, absorbed feelings associated with a ‘trance state’, or we tend to be talking about the interesting things people can do when hypnotised: such as not feeling pain, or experiencing hallucinations.
+When we talk about what is hypnosis, we often tend to be either talking about: the relaxed, focused, absorbed feelings associated with a ‘trance state’, or we tend to be talking about the fascinating things people can do when hypnotised: such as not feeling pain, or experiencing hallucinations.

-Like the story of the blind men and the elephant, it is possible that these explanations all describe different parts of the overall phenomenon of hypnosis.
+Like the story of the blind men and the elephant, it is possible that these explanations all describe different parts of the phenomenon of hypnosis.

 What is Hypnosis?